-When Kabok and his fears had rest the people sought a prophet who should have no fear of Mung,
+When Kabok and his fears had rest the people sought a prophet who should have no fear of Mung, whose hand was against the prophets.

 And at last they found Yun-Ilara, who tended sheep and had no fear of Mung, and the people brought him to the town that he might be their prophet.